autoplot/documentation/javadoc/org/autoplot/servlet/DataServlet.md

-# org.autoplot.servlet.DataServletDataServlet wraps the command-line data server, so that start-up time is
+# org.autoplot.servlet.DataServlet

- not an issue and memory caching is used.
+DataServlet wraps the command-line data server, so that start-up time is not an issue and memory caching is used.

-DataServlet( )
+# DataServlet( )

 ***